xma711/notebook/android/app_development/README.md

 When we enter an app, one screen we see is one activity.
 When we click a button and a new screen appears, usually it is a new activity.

 In the same app, there are some ways to keep some global shared data.
-(SharedPreferences or sth..)
+(SharedPreferences or something..)

 When one activity activates another activity (one screen to another screen), it needs to use Intent!